Learn More About Sound Engineering!

 For Beginners/Junior Technician Training

-Shure Guide to Audio for Houses of Worship (pdf)
+Shure Audio Systems Guide for Houses of Worship (pdf)

 A great introduction to the basics of microphones, equalizers and the fundamentals of sound (dB, Hz, etc.).
 I’d suggest this for someone responsible for the basic operation of a sound system who isn’t necessarily interested in becoming a “sound expert.”
 This booklet is not overwhelmingly technical.
 The details it shares are clearly presented.

-Shure Guide to Microphones for Sound Reinforcement (pdf)
+Shure Microphone Techniques for Live Sound Reinforcement (pdf)

 Covering the basics of microphones and giving solo instrument micing ideas, this booklet is an excellent resource to help you improve the quality of your sound engineering.